 Degrees: University of London, UK.
 PhD English, 2009.

 University of London MA, Gender and Cultural Studies, 2002.

 Università La Sapienza, Rome, Italy, MA, Translation Studies, 2001.

 Università di Salerno, Italy.

-BA Modern European Languages and Literature (English, French and German) 2000.
+BA Modern Languages and Literatures (English, French and German) 2000.

 University of Kent at Canterbury, UK.
 Diploma, English and American Literature, June 1998.

 Narratives of Contemporary Postcoloniality.
 Edited collection

 (co-edited with Prof. Nirmala Menon, India Institute of